r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 First, JAGS uses libtool for linking.
 Some libraries in MXE, and luckily most of those used by JAGS have libtool control files (`.la` extension), but by libtool design these files include hard-coded directories that are filled when the toolchain is built, so a PATH on some Linux machine.
-The `.la` files had to be fixed manually to include the hard-coded directory on the Windows machine where they are installed (using `sed -i -e`).
+Currently that directory is `/usr/lib/mxe/x86_64-w64-mingw32.static.posix`, and RTools42 automatically create a symbolic link (junction) to make sure this works.
+When running inside Msys2 (or cygwin), one may create the link manually.
+At the time of building JAGS this way, the `.la` files were fixed to include the hard-coded directory on the Windows machine where they are installed (using `sed -i -e`).

 Then, JAGS uses `configure`, but when running in Msys2, the host system identification is different from what the MXE-built toolchain has, so some